-Our weekly sewing and running group offers an informal setting to learn new skills to migrant and refugee women.
+Our weekly sewing and running group offers an informal setting to learn new skills, open to anyone with a refugee, asylum seeker or migrant background.
 The group supports people interested in learning how to saw or knit their own clothes and products.

 We run weekly gardening classes tailored to migrants, refugee and asylum seekers.
 Our expert Therapeutic Gardener leads weekly sessions for people who are experiencing hardship as a way to provide them with mental health support.
 This project seeks to complement our other activities promoting integration and well-being.

 Classes are open to people of all genders, religions and ethnic background.